Russia loses Crimea, Putin the Kremlin: US general has prognosis

 “Putin is also losing the battle for the Kremlin”

 If Russia really had to return Crimea to Ukraine, one of Kiev’s main demands would be met.
 It would be a bitter disappointment for Russia to lose the peninsula it has occupied since 2014.
 If that were to happen, it would not be surprising if Putin had trouble securing his power in the Kremlin.
-Powerful silo wikis already seem to be increasingly becoming independent.
-Wagner boss Yevgeny Prigozhin, in particular, is increasingly marketing himself as a strong man in Russia and could challenge Putin if necessary. (rjs)
+Even now, powerful silo wikis seem to be becoming increasingly independent.
+Wagner boss Yevgeny Prigozhin in particular is increasingly marketing himself as a strong man in Russia and could challenge Putin if necessary. (rjs)

 #Russia #loses #Crimea #Putin #Kremlin #general #prognosis